-from the Act by section 65(6) are documents related to matters in which the institution is acting as an employer, and terms and conditions of employment or human resources questions are at issue.
-Employment-related matters are separate and distinct from matters related to employees' actions.8
+[31] he term "employment-related matters" refers to human resources or staff relations issues arising from the relationship between an employer and employees that do not arise out of a collective bargaining relationship.
+The type of records excluded from the Act by section 65(6) are documents related to matters in which the institution is acting as an employer, and terms and conditions of employment or human resources questions are at issue.
+Employment-related matters are separate and distinct from matters related to employees' actions.

-[32] If section 65(6) applied at the time the record was collected, prepared, maintained or used, it does not cease to apply at a later date.9
+[32] If section 65(6) applied at the time the record was collected, prepared, maintained or used, it does not cease to apply at a later date.